-In the context of health care, the economist Victor Fuchs defined a wasteful clinical service as "any intervention that has no possible benefit for the patient or in which the potential risk to the patient is greater than potential benefit."7 The Organization for Economic Cooperation and Development (OECD) adds that, in addition to care without net-benefit, health system waste includes those costs that could be avoided by substituting less expensive alternatives with identical or superior benefits.^{a,8} As described by Donald Berwick and Andrew Hackbarth, low-value care is:
+In the context of health care, the economist Victor Fuchs defined a wasteful clinical service as "any intervention that has no possible benefit for the patient or in which the potential risk to the patient is greater than potential benefit."
+The Organization for Economic Cooperation and Development (OECD) adds that, in addition to care without net-benefit, health system waste includes those costs that could be avoided by substituting less expensive alternatives with identical or superior benefits.a,8 As described by Donald Berwick and Andrew Hackbarth, low-value care is:

-the waste that comes from subjecting patients to care that, according to sound science and the patients' own preferences, cannot possibly help them - care rooted in outmoded habits, supply-driven behaviors, and ignoring science.5
+the waste that comes from subjecting patients to care that, according to sound science and the patients' own preferences, cannot possibly help them - care rooted in outmoded habits, supply-driven behaviors, and ignoring science.

 Among these are the services designated by the U.S. Preventive Services Task Force (USPSTF) with Grade D recommendations.
 Grade D recommendations discourage service provision when there is moderate or high certainty that the service (a) has no net benefit or (b) has harms outweighing any benefit.
 Examples includes screening for prostate cancer in men age 70 and older (latest draft recommendation), screening for abdominal aortic aneurysm in women age 65-75, screening for cervical cancer in women under age 21, and many others.
 The Choosing Wisely campaign has also identified about 500 services that are commonly overused (see text box).
+In the vast share of instances, a Some analysts also include care with unfavorable cost-effectiveness ratios to be a type of clinical waste.
+This white paper does not focus on care that is effective but not cost-effective.

-In the vast share of instances, these services are harmful in only the context-specific situation in which they are provided; appropriate use of the underlying service may also be common (see "Sidebar: Clinical Nuance and Claims-Based Estimation of Low-Value Care").
+these services are harmful in only the context-specific situation in which they are provided; appropriate use of the underlying service may also be common (see "Sidebar: Clinical Nuance and Claims-Based Estimation of Low-Value Care").